-Having the ability to hold a pencil correctly is an important milestone in a child’s development.
+Having the ability to hold a pencil correctly is an important milestone in a child's development.
 It helps them with their writing skills, as well as being linked to hand-eye coordination and other areas of learning.
 However, it can be difficult for parents to know how best to help their children develop the right pencil grip.
 In this article, we will provide some useful tips on how you can assist your child in developing the correct pencil grip confidently and efficiently.
+It can be helpful to understand the stages of fine motor skills development, and the wide variety of skills that children develop over time.

 These include: